 WHEN IS THE BEST TIME TO KITESURF IN MOROCCO?

 The very best time to visit Morocco for kitesurfing is between April and September.
 That’s when the strongest winds blow, and you can expect 30+ knots each day.
 However, the winds blow in Morocco all year round, so you can really kite there any time.
-If you’re kiting in the September through February, you can expect winds of 15-25 knots.
+If you’re kiting in the September through February, you can expect winds of 15 to 25 knots.

 For you waver chasers, Dakhla has something for you all year long.
 The waves are the biggest in October through December, and June through August offer nice smaller swells.